xrootd/xrootd-pgintegrity/README.md

 should not be read.
 Partial write of pages implies a read-modify-write, which would also fail.

+nomissing
+This option requires the files containing the CRC32C values to exist for previously existing datafiles.
+If they do not an error will be returned when tyring to open the datafile.
+Conversely, the default behaviour if a CRC file does not exist is that CRC values will not be written or verfieid as the datafile is accessed.
+If CRC values are requested they will be calculated from the data currently in the datafile.

 space=name
 The Oss space name to be used for the files containing the CRC32C values.
 ```